guillermofbriceno/branch-predictor/README.md

 ### Notices

 The TAGE predictor is implemented with fixed table and counter sizes except for the base bimodal table, whose counter size can be set with the `-cbits` option.
+Setting the other options has no effect.

 The Tournament predictor uses a meta-predictor to choose between gshare and one-level predictions.
 The table and counter sizes for the components are set equally according to the `-cbits`, `-cinit`, and `-phtsize` options.